abhishekchamarti/abhishekchamarti/README.md

 # About Me
 Hello there!
 I'm Venkat Sai Abhishek, a passionate Data Engineer on a mission to constantly enhance my skills and explore new horizons in the realms of data engineering, cybersecurity, and web development.

-#What I Do
+# What I DoProfessionally:
-Professionally: I currently work as a Data Engineer, where I leverage my skills to design and implement robust data solutions.
+I currently work as a Data Engineer, where I leverage my skills to design and implement robust data solutions.

 # Interests:
 My curiosity extends beyond data engineering.
 I'm keenly interested in cybersecurity, fascinated by the ever-evolving landscape of threats and countermeasures.
 Additionally, I'm venturing into the world of web development to broaden my skill set.